Toronto Maple Leafs vs. Winnipeg Jets — Preview, Projected Lines and TV Broadcast Info

 Game Day Quotes

-They can score.
-We have nothing but respect for the high-end talent they have over there.

-It is all about on-ice awareness, about playing defensively, and playing with the puck at their end of the rink.

-Sheldon Keefe on the challenges of facing an opponent as stingy defensively as the Jets:
+Sheldon Keefe on the points of emphasis heading into the rematch vs. the Jets:

-Just getting to their net, getting access to the net, and getting access to the zone.
-They also do a lot of really good things on offense, too.
-They are good with the puck and put pressure on you in your own zone.

-Two teams are going to be fighting for possession and territory throughout the game and then trying to gain access to the net.
+Urgency on our breakouts would be a big part of it.
+They were causing us some real problems in the first period the other night, and we didn’t move the puck well.
+Also, they make it hard on you.
+When we don’t move it at our sharpest, and this team forechecks and defends the way that they do, it is going to be difficult on you.

+I thought it was less of an issue through the second and third periods.
+We kind of found our way through it.
+That is a big piece of it.

 Head-to-Head Stats: Maple Leafs vs. Jets

-In the season-to-date statistics, the Leafs hold the advantage over the Jets in three out of five offensive categories but the Jets hold the advantage in five out of five defensive categories.
+In the season-to-date statistics, the Jets hold the advantage over the Leafs in three out of five offensive categories and five out of five defensive categories.

 Toronto Maple Leafs Projected Lines